-As part of your Allegation Support Service the Allegation team assign a Critical Support Worker to help the Caregiver until the investigation is completed.
+As part of your Allegation Support Service, the Critical Support team assign a Critical Support Worker to help the Caregiver until the investigation is completed.

-Caring Families Aotearoa currently have 15 Critical Support Workers around the country and we are currently looking for more volunteers.
+Caring Families Aotearoa currently has 15 Critical Support Workers around the country and we are currently looking for more volunteers.

-To find out more about this invaluable role, or volunteer to become a Crticial Support Worker please click below.
+To find out more about this invaluable role, or volunteer to become a Critical Support Worker please click below.

 “I would like to take this opportunity to thank you and the critical support team for the great support I have had during the investigation.
 I felt I was very well supported by your team and they were always on the game straight away or whenever I needed them.
 Every caregiver needs to be registered and a part of this, as allegations can pop up at any time on any occasion to any one person.